hasura/graphql-engine/manual/tutorial/adding-permissions.rst

 Part IX: Permissions & access control on data models
 ====================================================

-We've mentioned that by default, the ``data`` APIs can only be accessed by users with the ``admin`` role.
-However, we should never include the admin token in any client applications.
+By default, the ``data`` APIs can only be accessed by users with the ``admin`` role.
+However, most users will not have the admin role assigned.
 So, we need to allow access to the ``data`` APIs for roles other than ``admin``.
 This is handled by the permission layer of the ``data`` microservice, which lets you define row level and column level access control policies for various roles.

 In our blog app, what roles do we have other than ``admin``?